ashleysharp/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-We can now repeat the above analysis on the new data frame to calculate the total estimated steps per day
+We can now repeat the above analysis on the new data frame to calculate the total estimated steps per day.

 ```r
 perdayest <- activityest %>%